jboss-developer/jboss-eap-quickstarts/cdi-alternative/README.md

 To make a bean available for lookup, injection, or EL resolution using this mechanism, give it a javax.enterprise.inject.Alternative annotation and then use the alternative element to specify it in the beans.xml file.

-The example is composed of three maven projects, each with a shared parent.
-The projects are as follows:

-1. `ejb`: This project contains the EJB code and can be built independently to produce the JAR archive.

-2. `web`: This project contains a servlet and a JSP page.

-3. `ear`: This project builds the EAR artifact and pulls in the ejb and web artifacts.

-The root `pom.xml` builds each of the subprojects in the above order and deploys the EAR archive to the server.

 System requirements
 -------------------